cvaldev/strava-upload/README.md

 # strava-upload

-Easily upload files to Strava through the strava-upload-cli(Coming soon™️...), or through the web portal (Also coming soon™️...).
+Easily upload files to Strava through the strava-upload-cli(Coming soon&trade;...), or through the web portal (Also coming soon&trade;...).

 ## How to use
 Start the OAuth flow by making a `GET` request to

 `/oauth/strava`

 Authenticate with Strava and give the app permission to upload files to your profile.
-If using the website (Soon™️) you can now upload your files :D.
+If using the website (Soon&trade;️) you can now upload your files :D.

 ### Get a token
 > Keep this token private, tokens may expire and have limits in the future.